Jean-Rémy Badio: Context

 The civilian vigilante group, Lame Ti Manchet (the Little Machete Army) are thought to be responsible for most of the killings in the Martissant area since the overthrow of its elected government in 2004.
 Lame Ti Manchet and Baz Gran Ravin are two gangs in Martissant that have been fighting for control over the city since 2004.
 Pictures surfacing in local news of Lame Ti Manchet or Baz Gran Ravin with their faces shown could lead to their arrests.
 Though there are members of the Haitian police that are working with Lame Ti Manchet, as 15 members of the police force were arrested in 2006.
 Since Badio's murder, no arrests have been made regarding either group.

 Impact

 Since the murder, the Haitian government has kept a closer watch on suspected members of the two gang groups.

 Reactions

 Amnesty International condemned the murder of Jean-Rémy Badio.
-Haitin authorities have expressed that they wish to investigate Badio's murder swiftly and thoroughly, while promising to make the results public.
+Haitian authorities have expressed that they wish to investigate Badio's murder swiftly and thoroughly, while promising to make the results public.